• Skip to primary navigation

 Refried Beans (optional) | This creamy base adds a hearty element to your tacos.
 You can use refried black or pinto beans.
 Warm according to package or can instructions before spreading on tortillas.

 Tortillas | Tortillas are so important when it comes to a really good Tex-Mex dish, especially when it comes to breakfast tacos.
-Good-quality tortillas are a must, and don't forget to toast them!
-Feel free to use flour or corn here—either works.
-If using corn, double up so the tortillas don't break, and your filling falls out.
+Flour tortillas are the most traditional for Texas-style breakfast tacos, but corn works great too.
+Just be sure to double them up so you don't lose any filling to the plate!

 Cooked ingredients for Breakfast Tacos, including refried beans, bacon, scrambled eggs topped with cilantro, grated cheddar cheese, and flour tortillas.

-Popular Breakfast Taco Fillings | There's definitely more than one way to stuff a breakfast taco, even though we are only highlighting one way today.
+There's definitely more than one way to stuff a breakfast taco, even though we are only highlighting one way today.
 Cook according to package instructions and pair any of these fillings below with your scrambled eggs.

-• Potatoes | The easiest way to crank out a potato and egg breakfast taco is by using frozen diced hash brown potatoes.
+The easiest way to crank out a potato and egg breakfast taco is by using frozen diced hash brown potatoes.

-• Breakfast Sausage | For a sausage and egg taco, you'll need about a ¼ cup to a ⅓ cup of sausage per taco.
+For a sausage and egg taco, you'll need about a ¼ cup to a ⅓ cup of sausage per taco.

-• Chorizo | If you've never had a chorizo sausage and egg taco before, you're in for a treat.
+If you've never had a chorizo sausage and egg taco before, you're in for a treat.
 Plus, it's so easy!
 Cook just as you would standard breakfast sausage and the serving size is the same per taco.

-• Bean and Cheese | For this vegetarian breakfast taco option, you have some options: whole pinto beans, refried pinto beans, or refried black beans.
+For this vegetarian breakfast taco option, you have some options: whole pinto beans, refried pinto beans, or refried black beans.
 If you'd like to use whole pintos, we've got a super easy recipe for slow-cooker pintos beans, but you'll need to do some advanced planning for this one.
 If you need to whip up breakfast tacos fast, heating up a can of refried beans is your best option.
 You'll want about a ¼ cup to ⅓ cup of beans per taco.

 How to Make Breakfast Tacos

-Cook the Bacon | If using bacon, place bacon strips in a large sauté or fry pan over medium-high heat and cook for about 4 minutes.
+If using bacon, place bacon strips in a large sauté or fry pan over medium-high heat and cook for about 4 minutes.
 Turn the bacon and cook for about 4 minutes or until crispy to your liking.
 Transfer to a paper towel-lined plate.
 If using another protein or vegetarian filling option, cook according to package directions and set aside.

 Cooked bacon in a frying pan.

-Prep Egg Mixture | Add eggs, milk, salt, and pepper to a mixing bowl.
+Mix Eggs + Milk + Seasoning | Add eggs, milk, salt, and pepper to a mixing bowl.
 Whisk until thoroughly mixed.

 Overhead shot of raw eggs being whisked with a fork in a clear mixing bowl.